marcellpaganini/react-docs/README.md

 - [ ] Composition vs Inheritance

 ### Error messages for future reference
+❌ Warning: Functions are not valid as a React child.
+This may happen if you return a Component instead of ```<Component />``` from render.
+Or maybe you meant to call this function rather than return it.
+**Solution**
 ✖ Warning: Each child in a list should have a unique "key" prop.
 **Solution**  Add a key parameter to the component ```<Todo key={todo} todo={todo} />```
 ✖ Adjacent JSX elements must be wrapped in an enclosing tag.
 Did you want a JSX fragment <>...</>?